prashanthi001224/DisplayMessages/README.md

-# DisplayMessages on the screen about the person tracking status
+# DisplayMessages on the screen about the person tracking status details